jennymalmoe/BeachPlease/README.md

 ### Design Choices

 **Colorscheme**
 The page consists of a white base with pastel colors and black text and elements such as button and icons.
 The choice of pastel colors was made because the sites beautiful images of the beaches is supposed to be in focus.
 By avoiding bright colors and have a clean site, the images of the beaches gets the attention by the user.
 Warm soft colors offer tranquility.
 I added black as an accent color wich is bold and vivid and are used spairingly to make the text/information to stand out and be as clear as possible.
 Black is used on call to actions buttons and icons as well, when you hover them, they turn to the pastel soft summer like color palette.
+The chosen colour scheme was specifically selected in order to define the tone of the

 ![color_scheme](assets/images/color_scheme.png)